swhalley/IndexCard/README.md

 # Usage
 Pen Mode - click and draw around
 Text Mode - Write some text in the box, and click on the screen

+# Code Quality and Standards
+This is a hack.
+Follow what I say, not what I do.